 I love the idea of primary home ownership.
 While some people see ownership as a burden or a risk, I see it as a key stepping stone to Ramen Retirement.
 By buying you can lock in your cost of housing, and if you pay off your mortgage, you can get it down to the small amount needed for tax, insurance and repairs.
 This probably covers more than half the distance to your Ramen Retirement (depending on where you live).
 If you plan to stay in a city for five years or more, it probably makes sense to become an owner.
 The benefits come in so many forms:

-- Ultimate inflation protection – the reason owning is such a great idea is that you’ve locked in your cost of housing.
+The reason owning is such a great idea is that you’ve locked in your cost of housing.
 We’re all born ‘short’ real estate, and if you’re ‘short’ an asset, you get hurt when it goes up.
 If you stay ‘short’ real estate in a hot market, you’re going to sit there watching the cost of housing go up around you with nothing you can do about it.
 Sure, some cities (SF, New York) have enacted ‘rent control’ measures, but you’ll still be a renter.
-If you ever want to move, you’ll lose that rent control protection, and there’s nothing saying your landlord won’t find a way to evict you in the future if your rent gets ridiculously below the market rate they can charge
+If you ever want to move, you’ll lose that rent control protection, and there’s nothing saying your landlord won’t find a way to evict you in the future if your rent gets ridiculously below the market rate they can charge.

-- Generational wealth creation – owning your home is one of the most widely used forms of wealth creation / capture.
+Owning your home is one of the most widely used forms of wealth creation / capture.
 If you buy in a growing city, it’s likely your neighborhood and home will increase in value over time.
 More people will want to move there.
 This is a real source of wealth you can pass on to the next generation.
-If you’re just a renter, even with an amazing rent control deal, you can’t pass that ‘rent control’ on to your children
+If you’re just a renter, even with an amazing rent control deal, you can’t pass that ‘rent control’ on to your children.

-- A big step toward Ramen Retirement – lastly, as mentioned above, the cost of housing is likely your biggest household expense.
+Lastly, as mentioned above, the cost of housing is likely your biggest annual expense.
 If you can get that one covered, you’ll be more than half of the way to Ramen Retirement.
 If you can pay off your mortgage, you no longer have the pressure to meet that monthly payment.
 You can step back and figure out what you want to do with your time and the rest of your life.
-You can discover and share your gift with the world
+You can discover and share your gift with the world.

 And above all else – enjoy the journey!